Transformative Research and Efficient AI Technologies

 This session is part of the MICCAI 2026 Joint Thematic Day.
 Full agenda and venue details will be available on the MICCAI 2026 website.
 Schedule is subject to change.

-Evaluation is expected to be based on Dice Similarity Coefficient (DSC) for segmentation quality and Accuracy for cavity presence detection.
-The exact metrics, ranking formula, and evaluation scripts will be finalized and announced upon dataset release on May 15, 2026.
+Evaluation is based on Dice Similarity Coefficient (DSC) for segmentation quality and Accuracy for cavity presence detection.

-Evaluation is expected to be based on F1-Score, balancing precision and recall to reflect clinical diagnostic requirements.
-Detailed scoring criteria and evaluation scripts will be finalized and announced upon dataset release on May 15, 2026.
+Evaluation is based on F1-Score, balancing precision and recall to reflect clinical diagnostic requirements.

 Docker base image specifications, submission template, and detailed guidelines will be provided via the GitHub repository before the external competition begins.